Transition1x -- a Dataset for Building Generalizable Reactive Machine Learning Potentials: Methods

 \subsubsection{Initial Data}

 The data generating procedure starts by taking an exhaustive database \cite{rxns} of product-reactant pairs based on the GDB7 dataset \cite{gdb7}.
-The authors of this data used the \gls{gsm}\cite{gsm} with the $\omega$B97X-D3\cite{wb97x}/def2-TZVP level of theory to generate reactants, products, and transition states for 11961 reactions using Qchem \cite{qchem}.
+Each reaction consists of up to seven heavy atoms including C, N, and O. The authors of this data used the \gls{gsm}\cite{gsm} with the $\omega$B97X-D3\cite{wb97x}/def2-TZVP level of theory to generate reactants, products, and transition states for 11961 reactions using Qchem \cite{qchem}.